WeiHuQLU/TranSpec/README.md

 ### Data preprocessing

 We take the first 5000 molecules of the QM9S dataset as an example.
-First, we prepare two data files in the examples/data folder of figshare, which are the IR spectra data file and the corresponding SMILES file.
+First, we prepare two data files in the examples/data folder of figshare(https://doi.org/10.6084/m9.figshare.26333170), which are the IR spectra data file and the corresponding SMILES file.
 Find the path of the folder where qm9sdata_processing-examples.py is currently located in Anaconda Prompt, put the two data files and qm9sdata_processing-examples.py into the same path, and then execute the preprocessing operation with the following code.

 ```python